google/googletest/docs/reference/assertions.md

 `ASSERT_FLOAT_EQ(`*`val1`*`,`*`val2`*`)`

 Verifies that the two `float` values *`val1`* and *`val2`* are approximately equal, to within 4 ULPs from each other.
+Infinity and the largest finite float value are considered to be one ULP apart.

 ### EXPECT_DOUBLE_EQ {#EXPECT_DOUBLE_EQ}